The 20 Best Richter Syndrome Doctors in Japan

 Sapporo, JP

-Kohei Okada practices in Sapporo, Japan.
+Kohei Okada practices practicing medicine in Sapporo, Japan.
 Mr. Okada is rated as an Experienced expert by MediFind in the treatment of Richter Syndrome.
-His top areas of expertise are Hepatic Venoocclusive Disease with Immunodeficiency, Graft Versus Host Disease (GvHD), Pompholyx Eczema, Bone Marrow Transplant, and Tissue Biopsy.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Hepatic Venoocclusive Disease with Immunodeficiency, Graft Versus Host Disease (GvHD), Pompholyx Eczema, Bone Marrow Transplant, and Tissue Biopsy.

 Experienced in Richter Syndrome